The US Constitution became law on this day

 It's not a complicated plot, but just a beautifully described battle between an old fisherman, and an enormous marlin that he's harpooned in the Gulf Stream.
-It's only a short book, but has won The Pulitzer Prize, and in 1954 it was referenced when Hemingway won the Nobel Prize in literature - if you've not read it yet, then the prizes alone indicate that it really is worth getting your hands on a copy!
+It's only a short book but won The Pulitzer Prize, and in 1954 it was referenced when Hemingway won the Nobel Prize in literature - if you've not read it yet, then the prizes alone indicate that it really is worth getting your hands on a copy!

 Hemingway was a great drinker, so it was more than likely that he celebrated finishing his novella with a drink or two.
-If you fancied celebrating the anniversary on his behalf, then why not mix a Hemingway Special Daiquiri which was created by the head bartender of El Floridita, Cuba (Constante Ribalaigua Vert) especially for Hemingway himself.
+If you fancy celebrating the anniversary on his behalf, then why not mix a Hemingway Special Daiquiri which was created by the head bartender of El Floridita, Cuba (Constante Ribalaigua Vert) especially for Hemingway himself.

 Today is National Grammar Day

 Today is a time, according to the folks behind National Grammar Day and its truly cringeworthy theme song, to, well, march forth.
 Because:

 The band is playing our song.

 Grammar can't go wrong.

 If there's a grammar zealot in your life, today would be a great day to proposition them with a preposition, conjoin them in conjunctions or embrace them in parentheses.
 Alternatively, of course, you might just want to enjoy a Last Word.
 We do.